 - No campus visits are required.

-- You must have access to a reliable computer with a stable internet connection (no modems).
+- You must have access to a reliable computer with a stable internet connection.

 - The course is run on a schedule - you will have limited flexibility in working ahead.

-- The course is taught through the textbook (you will purchase this) and online learning modules (you will access these through Oncourse using a web browser.)
+- The course is taught through the textbook (you will purchase this) and online learning modules (you will access these through Canvas using a web browser.)

-- There are approximately 20 learning modules in the course – learning modules will include reading assignments, lecture materials and assessment instructions.
+- The course is separated into 15 learning modules; you will complete 1 learning module per week.
+Learning modules will include reading assignments, lecture materials and assessment instructions.

-- You will have at least one assessment, due on a specific day, every week.
+- You will have at least one assessment, due on a specific day, every week; generally you will have at least 7 days to complete the assessment from the time it is assigned.

 Succeeding in an online course